When is the race?

 Where/ when do I pick up my race packet?

-We have four packet pick-up locations for 2018: Chicagoland, the Milwaukee area, and in Kenosha.
-NEW THIS YEAR: We also have RACE DAY PACKET PICK-UP at the race site.
+We have four packet pick-up locations for 2019: Chicagoland, the Milwaukee area, and in Kenosha.
+Back again, we also have RACE DAY PACKET PICK-UP at the race site.
 See our PACKET PICK-UP page for exact times.
 Please note that you MUST pick-up you packet at one of these times or select the option to have it mailed out to you when you register.

 You do not need to let us know ahead of time where you plan on picking up your packet.
 We will have all the packets at each location.

 You may have a friend or family member pick up your packet for you.
 They will need a copy of your confirmation email to get your packet.
 Please note, if you are picking up your packet on race day, there will be a lot of other people that will be doing that as well, so please be sure to get there at least an hour before the race to avoid any lines.

 Can I have a friend pick up my race packet?